jimmyharris/ScatterTheWorld/README.md

 Scattering The World
 ====================

-A simple interactive visual effect using Microsoft's Kinect and libcinder.
+A simple interactive visual effect using Microsoft's Kinect and Cinder.

+Currently the system is limited to 5000 particles.
+When I get the chance, I intend to implement a particle system that uses location binning to limit particle interactions to nearest neighbor interactions.
+This will probably raise the particle capacity to 14k particles @ 30fps.
+GPU based techniques would be needed to implement a larger number of particles.

 Requirements
 ------------